omidsaraf/Azure-Synapse-Analytics-Project/Readme.md

 ### Project Overview

-The goal of this project is to ingest data from various departments with different file formats.
-The process involves:
+**Data Ingestion:**

+**Data Discovery:**

+**Data Ingestion:**

+**Data Transformation:**

 #### Phase1- Develop Medalion Architecture
 1. **Landing Data**: Initial stage where data is ingested into Bronze Layer.
+   -  Ingest Raw Data into Bronze Layer (Storage's Container)
+   -  Define the most efficient Queries to read data from Storage using OpenROWSet
+   -  Create External Tables and Views for Underlying Data stored in Data Lake
-2. **Data Cleansing**: Bronze Layer to Silver Layer - Cleaning the data in the subsequent layer using serverless SQL Pool
+3. **Data Cleansing**: Bronze Layer to Silver Layer - Cleaning the data in the subsequent layer using serverless SQL Pool
+    - UsingParquet Format to store data in a columnar format to perform better with analytical queries.
+    - Stored as Table/views
+    - Ability to use T-SQL
+    - Using Pay Per Query (do not use Dedicated Resource)
-3. **Aggregation**: Silver Layer to Gold Layer (this stage meets Business' Requirements) using Spark Pool
+4. **Aggregation**: Silver Layer to Gold Layer (this stage meets Business' Requirements) using Spark Pool
+     - Join Key Information required for reporting into New Tables: For example, combine trip and taxi zone data to produce BI reports from this table.
+     - Join Key Information required for Analytics into New Tables
+     - Must be able to use T-SQL for Transformed Data
+     - Stored in Parquet Format
 #### Data Explorotary
+- Data Exploration Capability
+- Schema Applied to Raw Data
+- Discovery Using T-SQL
+- Discovery Using Serverless SQL Pool
 - whenever sitting data into any layers, we should create a seperate notebook for data discovery.
 - these notebooks must be reusable for data analysis purposes.